solita/solita.github.com/_posts/2020-05-25-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 This makes ClojureScript usable in devices that can run JavaScript such as browsers and backend services using (Node.js)[https://nodejs.org].

 Traditionally ClojureScript has been mostly used in browsers and backends have been made with Clojure or with other technologies.
-While pure ClojureScript backend usage has been rarer the recent movement towards serverless technologies has changed the industry.
+While pure ClojureScript backend usage remains rare, the recent movement towards serverless technologies has changed the industry.
-AWS Lambda and container technologies prefer fast starting and short-living applications.
-Compared to JVM, Node.js is much faster in the startup and therefore this applies also to ClojureScript vs Clojure comparison.
-This means that in certain cases ClojureScript may be a better alternative for backend programming.
+The serverless technologies typically scale instances up and down regularly and because of that the startup time of the language is important.
+Compared to JVM, Node.js is much faster in the startup and therefore this applies also to the ClojureScript vs Clojure comparison.
+That means that in certain cases, ClojureScript might be a better alternative for backend programming than Clojure

-One problem for this is that there exists few tutorials for ClojureScript web development.
+The problem is that there exists few tutorials for ClojureScript web development.
 Googling "ClojureScript web development" returns at least for me only results that show how to create webservers with Clojure.
 This leads to wonder is it really possible and how?
 Fortunately, yes it is.